 - At most: Select the maximum value of a measure

 Table Calculation Filter

 The Table Calculation filter is the last filter that is applied after the view has been created.
 If you want to add a filter to the view, the Table Calculation filter will do the job for you without filtering the underlying data.

-Apart from the six main types of filters in Tableau, you will also come across other types of filters that are very convenient.
+Apart from the six main types of filters in Tableau, one will also come across other types of filters that are very convenient.
 Some of them are given below:

-- Global filter: The Global filter can be applied across multiple worksheets using the same source data within a workbook.
-The filter can be applied to all worksheets using the same data as well.
+The Global filter can be applied across multiple worksheets by using the same source data within a workbook.
+The filter can be applied to all worksheets by using the same data as well.

-- Quick filter: The various filter types in Tableau are quickly accessible using the right-click option.
+The various filter types in Tableau are quickly accessible by using the right-click option.
 These filters are known as Quick filters, and they have sufficient functionality for all common filtering needs.
-Also, Quick filters in Tableau can be implemented on dimensions or measures.
+Quick filters in Tableau can also be implemented on dimensions or measures.

-- Cascading filter: Cascading filters in Tableau allow for the selections in the first filter to change the options in the second filter.
-This helps limit the values to ones that are only relevant to the first filter and prevents the user from selecting irrelevant data, which creates a better user experience.
+Cascading filters in Tableau allow for the selections in the first filter to change the options in the second filter.
+This helps to limit the values to ones that are only relevant to the first filter and prevents users from selecting irrelevant data, which creates a better user experience.

-- User filter: The User filter in Tableau, a.k.a. the row-level security, is a feature that restricts and manages the data a user can view or access based on the authority given.
+The User filter, a.k.a. the row-level security, in Tableau is a feature that restricts and manages the data that users can view or access based on the authority given.

 Filtering plays an essential role in data analysis.
-This article explores the many ways you can use the filters in Tableau to have a better view of your data as and when required.
+This blog explores the many ways one can use the filters in Tableau to have a better view of data as and when required.